dockerbuild-info/dockerbuild.info/_posts/2014-10-27-development-environments.md

 I've been developing software for a while mostly all web related things (JavaScript, Ruby etc).
-My development process has been install homebrew, install neeeded libraries & services, then install rbenv.
+My development process has been install homebrew, install needed libraries & services, then install rbenv.
 Next install rubies and various other things.
 Next clone repos, install gems, and get to work.
 Eventually this started to breakdown in many annoying ways.
-Certian libraries in some projects could not be updated because of C dependencies.
+Certain libraries in some projects could not be updated because of C dependencies.
 Requiring newer versions of Elasticsearch which in turn requires Java 7, but not wanting to upgrade for various other things.
-Then I started working in a development team and those problems multipled by the number of people in the team.
+Then I started working in a development team and those problems multiplied by the number of people in the team.
 I think everyone gets bit by this problem eventually.
-Your development environment becomes more complicated and there hidden depenndencies, the process is not documented, and things flowly erode over time.
+Your development environment becomes more complicated and there hidden dependencies, the process is not documented, and things slowly erode over time.
 It was easy for me to realize I'd been doing it wrong for _years_.